 A great philosopher once said that there is nothing completely black and completely white in this world.
 Everything is black and white.
 Similarly, there are no keto-only or junk-food-only restaurants out there.

 With just a few tricks down your sleeves, you can turn any damn restaurant in this world into a keto-friendly one!

 Is Red Robin Suitable for a Low Carb Diet?

-Red Robin is one of the oldest restaurant chains (since 1979) that has constantly worked on improving their menu.
+Red Robin is one of the oldest restaurant chains (since 1979) that has constantly improvised their menu.

 Though they don’t have a huge fleet of restaurants popping up in every nook and corner, those who know about this gem are very loyal to the brand.
 Your quest for a quick keto bite could be completed at a nearby Red Robin with all the right customizations.

 (As I always say, there’s nothing better than organic home-cooked food because you know what exactly goes into it!)

 Their current menu contains: Boxed Lunches, Appetizers, Bottomless Beverages, Milkshakes, Burgers, Sides, Entrees, Sandwiches, Soups, Desserts, Beer, Pizza & Hot Wings

 Red Robin’s official website also provides you with an easy way to check the allergen menu.
 When ordering via their website, select the items you want to avoid, and they will give you a list of menu items that are “safe” for you.

 I have found all their outlets to be very customization friendly!
 They do not hesitate when you ask for the fillings as a side dish, or when you ask them to replace that chipotle mayo with a simple bleu cheese dressing (0 carbs).